ahoymrag/ahoymrag.github.io/dayTime/# TUESDAY NIGHT WORK PLAN #.md

 - **Review Pecans**: Review pecan finances and transfer money into a new account to pay off the credit card.
 - **Pay Bills**: Pay Josh's bills and prepare for October bills, creating a financial plan for pecans.

+### YouTube Recordings
+- **Edit and Post**: Edit and post the two recordings from Friday to YouTube, ensuring all necessary edits are made.

 ---

 ## ----------------------------------------